webplatform/docs-wpd/Projects/api_docs/index.md

 The following table summarizes the current state of the extant API documentation on WPD.
 Note that all of the extant documentation will require changes associated with new templates and forms as discussed in [[#Templates_and_forms|Templates and forms]], below.
 Another (messy) representation of this content may be found on the [[apis|apis]] page.

+Where the current state is described as "Content complete" the API has been described with all of the pertinent aspects of the current standard specification for that API.
+It is organized as the API's component model, with objects, properties (attributes), methods, and events delineated accordingly.
+The API document may or may not include code examples, and it may or may not have been reviewed; see [[WPD:Projects/api_docs#On-going_work|On-going work]].

 {| class="sortable"
 !
 Priority
 !
 API Name